wowhack/tag-n-play/README.md

 Tag-N-Play
 ==============

-A webapp to create and associate tags to your music, and create playlists using these tags.
+A webapp to create and associate tags to your music on Spotify, and create playlists on your Spotify account using these tags.
 Tag-N-Play was first created during wowhack2014 at Spotify

 ## Tag